×

 Watch

-Potato Facts You Might Not Know
+Potato Facts You Didn't Know

 Sustainability

-Potatoes are good for a healthy, sustainable earth.
+Potatoes are Good for a healthy, sustainable earth.
 Potatoes produce more food energy per cubic meter of water used than any other major crop and use less land per kilogram of production than most other foods.
 Potato farmers use sustainable growing techniques to ensure healthy crops generation after generation.
-Learn more about potato sustainability here.

 White Potatoes vs. Sweet Potatoes

 Both regular potatoes and sweet potatoes are remarkably similar on many key nutrients.
 For example, a white potato has 620mg of potassium per serving while a sweet potato has 440mg of potassium per serving.
-Click here for a side-by-side comparison of these two vegetables.
+See a side-by-side comparison of these two vegetables.
 Potassium is particularly important because less than 3% of Americans get enough of this key nutrient, and research suggests that diets rich in potassium and low in sodium reduce the risk of hypertension and stroke.

 Diabetes

 According to the American Diabetes Association (ADA), starchy vegetables like potatoes can be included in the diets of people with diabetes.
 The total amount of carbohydrates consumed at any given meal or snack is what is most important.
-If you’re interested in more information about the glycemic index of potatoes, click here

 FAQs